joey101937/JEngine/README.md

 ### Playing Sounds and Best Practices
 Because creating a sound effect from a file is fairly expensive in terms of performance, as with any IO operation, you will want to do this only once per sound.
 To do this it is reccommended you have a static SoundEffect variable that will act as the 'source', and whenever you want to play that sound, create a copy of it (this does not require IO operations) and use that instead.
+For best performance, avoid creating and running large amounts of sound effects at simultaneously as this can lead to stuttering.
+For best performance use <20 concurrent sound effects

 ### SoundEffect Example
 ***BASIC EXAMPLE***<br>